-• Providing opportunities and support for staff to attend workshops and training on line in the Child Care field and keep updated on the changes and knowledge in early childhood education and development.
+Providing opportunities and support for staff to attend workshops and training on line or in person in the Child Care field and keep updated on the changes and knowledge in early childhood education and development.
 Webinars offered through Child Development Resource Connection Peel (CDRCP) or through College of Early Childhood Educators and other online professional workshops.